Last Updated on January 11, 2026 by Elizabeth Nolan

 Related article: How to Farm Specific Home Seller Segments: Your Strategic Guide to Building a Thriving Real Estate Business

-Ready to Stay Compliant?
+Ready to Stay Compliant and Grow Your Skills?

-About This Guide: This comprehensive resource was researched and compiled in November 2025 using official state real estate commission websites and verified education provider information.
-While we strive for accuracy, continuing education requirements can change.
+While I strive for accuracy, continuing education requirements can change.
 Always verify current requirements with your state’s official real estate commission before enrolling in courses or renewing your license.
-Links to all state commission websites are provided in the interactive guide above.
+Direct links to all state commission websites are provided in the interactive guide above.